NikolaVilar/BusTrips/README.md

 - That the time format argument is either `relative` or `absolute`
 - Invalid input triggers a helpful message and optionally lists valid stop IDs.

-## Project Structure

 ## License

-This project is intended for educational and demonstration purposes.
+This project is intended for demonstration purposes.